How to File a Tax Extension

 There are a few different methods for determining an estimated crypto payment.
 It’s okay to be conservative and over-estimate: if you overpay, you will receive back the extra amount after filing.

 Inversely, if you underestimate, you may have interest and penalties on unpaid axes.

 1. Estimation based on holdings value change over the year

 The most basic method you can use to estimate your tax liability is to take the fiat value of your cryptocurrency holdings at the beginning of the tax year and subtract that from the fiat value of your holdings at the end of the tax year.

 For example, if your cryptocurrency holdings were worth $20,000 at the beginning of the year and $100,000 at the end of the year, you could estimate a gain of $80,000.
-If your short term capital gains rate is 24%, then you could estimate a tax payment of $19,200.
+If your short-term crypto capital gains tax rate is 24%, then you could estimate a tax payment of $19,200.

 Note that this method of calculation is just an estimate; your complete capital gains as reported on the Form 8949 will likely differ due to how cryptocurrency taxes are calculated.